ceedee666/drumm.sh/content/blog-posts/hello-world/hello-world.md

 published: true
 tages:
   - "Misc"
-description: "This is the first blog to test the blogginh feature of the site."
+description: "This is the first blog to test the blogging feature of the site."
 ---

 This is the first blog on [drumm.sh](http://drumm.sh)!

-# Hello World 👋
+## Hello World 👋

 Hello world in Python 🐍
 ```python {numberLines}